onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-15885
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** Upon completion of the chef-client run, POST back on the callback URL, a JSON object as described in Table A2 if the chef-client run list includes a cookbook/recipe that is callback capable.
+    The VNF or PNF **MUST** Upon completion of the chef-client run, POST back on the callback URL, a JSON object as described in Table A2 if the chef-client run list includes a cookbook/recipe that is callback capable.
 Failure to POST on the Callback Url should not be considered a critical error.
-That is, if the chef-client successfully completes the xNF action, it should reflect this status on the Chef Server regardless of whether the Callback succeeded or not.
+That is, if the chef-client successfully completes the VNF or PNF action, it should reflect this status on the Chef Server regardless of whether the Callback succeeded or not.

 ONAP Chef API Usage
 ~~~~~~~~~~~~~~~~~~~

 This section outlines the workflow that ONAP invokes when it receives an
-action request against a Chef managed xNF.
+action request against a Chef managed VNF or PNF.

-1. When ONAP receives a request for an action for a Chef Managed xNF, it
+1. When ONAP receives a request for an action for a Chef Managed VNF or PNF, it
    retrieves the corresponding template (based on **action** and
-   **xNF**) from its database and sets necessary values in the
+   **VNF or PNF**) from its database and sets necessary values in the
    "Environment", "Node" and "NodeList" keys (if present) from either
    the payload of the received action or internal data.